nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
-They include,
+They include:
    1. _Unit tests_ targeting the lowest level methods/classes. <br>
       e.g. `werkbook.task.commons.UrlUtilTest`
    2. _Integration tests_ that are checking the integration of multiple code units